aragon/hack/docs/cli-usage.md

 dao install [dao-addr] [app-apm-repo] [repo-version]
 ```

+- `dao-addr`: The main address of the DAO (Kernel).
+- `app-apm-repo`: The repo name of the app being installed (e.g. `voting` or `voting.aragonpm.eth`)
+- `repo-version`: Version of the repo that will be installed, can be a version number or `latest` for the newest published version (defaults to `latest`)

 In aragonOS, an app is considered to be installed in a DAO if it uses the DAO Kernel as its Kernel and there are references to the app in the ACL of the DAO.

 The `dao install` command will create an instance of the app and assign permissions to the main account to perform all the protected actions in the app.